dockersamples/docker-fifth-birthday/kubernetes-desktop.md

 $ kubectl apply -f kube-deployment.yml
 ```

-Now browse to http://localhost:5000 and you will see the same site.
+> Now browse to http://localhost:5000 and http://localhost:5001 you will see the same application.

 To see the status of the deployments, services, and pods: